gerzsonredi/mannequin-segmenter-new/docs/GPU_DEPLOYMENT.md

 # GPU-Enabled Cloud Run Deployment Guide

-This guide explains how to deploy the Mannequin Segmenter microservice to Google Cloud Run with GPU acceleration for optimal EVF-SAM model performance.
+This guide explains how to deploy the Mannequin Segmenter microservice to Google Cloud Run with GPU acceleration for optimal BiRefNet model performance.

 ## 🚀 Quick Start